-This creamy Tuscan chicken recipe is fast, easy, and totally delicious.
-You will love the creamy sauce with sun-dried tomatoes, basil, and fresh spinach!
-Ready in 25 minutes.
+This 25-minute Tuscan chicken recipe is so easy and totally irresistible.
+You will love the restaurant quality creamy sauce with all the best Italian-inspired flavors!

 How to make Tuscan chicken

-- I always receive questions on whether you can substitute the cream for something else (milk, half-and-half, etc.).
-I don't recommend it because there's a chance the sauce may separate/curdle and it will end up thinner and less flavorful.
+- I don't recommend subbing the heavy cream for something else like milk or half-and-half because there's a chance the sauce may curdle, and it will end up thinner and less flavorful.
 With that said, you can always experiment, especially if you're used to tweaking sauces.
-Also, you may want to check out the comments to see if anyone else has tried something different and offered their suggestions.

-- If sun-dried tomatoes aren't your thing, you could definitely sub them for fresh tomatoes.
-I suggest using a handful of grape or cherry tomatoes.
+- If sun-dried tomatoes aren't your thing, you could substitute them for fresh tomatoes.
+I suggest using a handful of grape or cherry tomatoes or cut up one medium tomato.

 - For extra deliciousness, grate some parmesan over top just before serving.

-Let me know if you have any questions in the comments below or if you've tried this recipe.
+Let me know in the comments below if you have any questions or if you've tried this easy Tuscan chicken recipe!
+You can also tag me #saltandlavender on Instagram with your creations.

 Creamy Tuscan Chicken